bitjson/pmv3/readme.md

 Detached proofs allow the unlocking bytecode of a particular input to be provided as a hash in the transaction hash preimage (TXID/`Outpoint Transaction Hash` calculation).

 > By "compressing" the unlocking bytecode of a detached proof into this hash, child transactions can efficiently inspect this transaction by pushing this transaction's TXID preimage, comparing the TXID preimage's double-SHA256 hash to one of the child's `Outpoint Transaction Hash`es, then manipulating the TXID preimage to verify required properties.
-By enabling child transactions to inspect their parent(s), complex cross-contract interactions can be developed.
+By enabling child transactions to embed and thereby inspect their parent(s), complex cross-contract interactions can be developed.

 Each detached proof is identified by a `Detached-Proof Hash`, the double-SHA256 hash of its serialization (`Unlocking Bytecode Length + Unlocking Bytecode`):